-Staff response to antisocial behaviour
+Staff response to detrimental behaviour

-There will be consequences to any anti-social behaviour.
+There will be consequences to any detrimental behaviour.
 Consequences are either educational or protective.
 They are a sense of reality and are an opportunity to teach new behaviours by allowing children to reflect on their choices and take steps to make positive behaviour choices.